suzannejmatthews/PDC-Unplugged/content/activities/FindSmallestCard.md

 ## Assessment

 Unknown.
-However, the related activities have asssessment.
+However, the related activities have assessment.

 ---